minhtran-q/database-knowledge/README.md

   <summary>How Locks Work in PostgreSQL</summary>
   <br/>

+  Locks in PostgreSQL are mechanisms used to control concurrency and prevent data inconsistencies.
+They ensure that multiple transactions can access and modify data without interfering with each other.

   In PostgreSQL, locks are acquired automatically by the database system whenever a transaction accesses or modified.

 </details>